UT2UH/PPS-ntp-server/README.md

 ## What is this any why is it good to have one of this

 This device uses a GPS as a time source, can be used as a super-cheap Stratum-1 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) server.
-My intended use is for ham radio, where in certain digital communication modes, such as [FT-8](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html) it is necessary to keep the local clocks of the stations synchronised.
+My intended use is for ham radio, where in certain digital communication modes, (such as [FT-8](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html)) it is necessary to keep the local clocks of the stations synchronised.
-This is normally done via a decent NTP server over the Internet.
+This is normally done via a decent NTP server over the Internet, usually provided by your ISP or network admin.
-In field days where ham radio operators are in remote location without access to the Internet, this server can be used as a time source.
+In field days where ham radio operators are in remote locations usually without access to the Internet, this server can be used as a time source.

 ### How to use it?